All Episodes

 I like that.

-Well, I I've always believed, and Kevin McCarthy did this very well in the debt ceiling fight.
+Well, I've always believed, and Kevin McCarthy did this very well in the debt ceiling fight, that the only person McCarthy would negotiate with was Biden.

 I think Johnson ought to take the position that the only person he's going to negotiate with is Biden.

-It is supported by three out of every four Americans.
+It is supported by three out of every four Americans, and we are not going to back off.

-And if you want to help, and I say it this way.
+And if you want to help, and I say it this way, I'm very much for stopping Putin from winning in Ukraine.

-I think it'll be obsessed.
+I think it'll be a disaster.

 I am very much for helping Israel destroy a terrorist organization that was cutting off the heads of babies.